hollisma/hollisis.me/content/about/about.md

 - Exploring game development and doing [game jams](https://masiloh.itch.io/)!
 - Updating this site
 - Getting back into running and working out
-- Remembering how to play guitar
+- Playing guitar
-- Enjoying Overwatch, Hades 2, Silksong
+- Working my way through my gaming backlog

 <!-- - Learning Japanese -->
 <!-- - Learning about computer vision, business, philosophy of mind, sociology of the internet, and NLP in school -->